CindyLiu77/Large-Margin-Deep-Networks-for-Robust-Classification/README.md

 - `simple_margin`: A simplified margin-based loss
 - `margin`: Full large margin loss implementation
 - `multi_layer_margin`: Margin applied at multiple network layers
+- `true_multi_layer_margin`: most faithful recreation of the methodology used in the paper, see class for more

 ### Command-Line Arguments